-We have made real advances towards the development of an integrated IT platform that will be
+We have made real advances towards the development of an integrated IT platform that will be transformational to all our internal processes, reduce our cost base and, most importantly, enable us to serve our members much more efficiently.

 We have also taken important steps towards achieving greater autonomy as an organisation, which will, we believe, come to fruition during the first year of SP25.
 This will be a major step forward in enabling us to serve our members better.